-A: You can use WriteLab to help you write and revise your essays, and then you can use WriteLab to share your work with peers or instructors.
-If you're using WriteLab in a class, your instructor has likely set up a Course and created Assignments on WriteLab for you.
-Check out our How it Works page to learn more about using WriteLab's Courses and Assignment functionalities.
+A: You can use WriteLab to help you write and revise your essays, and then you can use WriteLab to share your work with peers or teachers.
+If you're using WriteLab in a class, your teacher has likely set up a Course and created Assignments on WriteLab for you.
+Check out Getting Started to learn more about using WriteLab's Courses and Assignment functionalities.

 Q: How do I use WriteLab in a class?

 A: WriteLab's Comments will appear when you click on the WriteLab Modules (Clarity, Logic, Concision, and Grammar).
-Your instructor's comments, or comments by any other reviewer, will appear when you click on the Notes Module (called "Notes").
+You can view your teacher's comments after they release the grade for your essay.
+With respect to peer review, comments will appear when you click on Notes Module.

-Q: How do I distinguish WriteLab's Comments from my instructor's Comments?
+Q: How do I distinguish WriteLab's Comments from my teacher's Comments?

-Q: What does WriteLab do for me as an instructor?
+Q: What does WriteLab do for me as a teacher?

 A: WriteLab encourages students to work through multiple Drafts until they decide their writing is ready-to-be-read.
-In our latest round of beta testing, we found that students typically write between five and nine Drafts per Document (essay) in WriteLab.
+We found that students typically write between five and nine Drafts per Document (essay) in WriteLab.

 WriteLab's Comments are detailed and specific.
 By focusing on sentence features and developing clear and direct prose, students can learn to better recognize and refine their ideas.
-Additionally, students can take advantage of WriteLab's questions to revise their Drafts and prepare their own questions before meeting with you during office hours.
+Additionally, students can take advantage of WriteLab's questions to revise their Drafts and prepare their own questions before meeting with you.